openai/openai-cookbook/README.md

  One
  ```

-If the text you wish to ask about is longer than the token limit (~4,000 tokens for `text-davinci-003` and ~2,000 tokens for earlier models), we recommending splitting the text into smaller pieces, ranking them by relevance, and then asking the most-relevant-looking pieces.
+If the text you wish to ask about is longer than the token limit (~4,000 tokens for `text-davinci-003` and ~2,000 tokens for earlier models), we recommend splitting the text into smaller pieces, ranking them by relevance, and then asking the most-relevant-looking pieces.

 #### Summarization